mjc-school/stage0-master-task/readme.md

 #### Task 1.
 Numbers reverter.

+Implement the method `revert` that takes a three-digit number and prints its digits in reverse order.

-Revert 3-digit number that will be passed (e.g.: given -> 489, expected -> 984) and print it.
-Code snippet:
+`Example: given -> 489, expected -> 984)`

 ```java
 public class NumberReverter {